xjtu-omics/Kpn_pan-genome_of_3163_isolates/Feature_selection/ML_sort/ReadMe.txt

         feature-ranking methods on the train set.
     Split logic:
         GN samples are kept in the train/test pool.
-Non-GN samples are split so that part of them form an external validation set.
+Non-GN samples are split so that half of them form an external validation set.
 The train/test pool is then split 70:30 with stratification when possible.
     Main inputs:
         phenotypes.csv